dnsimple/dnsimple-support/content/articles/two-factor-authentication-enforcement.markdown

 [Two-Factor authentication](/articles/two-factor-authentication/) provides an extra level of security to protect your user credentials.
 You can enforce account members to use two-factor authentication by enabling the feature for the account.

-When you have added other users to your account with it is important to ensure the security of each account member.
-This is why this feature is available to all plans that have access to the teams feature.
+When you have added other users to your account, it is important to ensure the security of each user.
+This is why this feature is available to all plans that have access to the multi-user feature.

 ## Enabling Two-Factor authentication enforcement {#enable}